Can hormonal contraception help with period problems?

 Some methods make periods regular (the combined pill, patch, ring)

-Continuous hormonal contraception can also stop periods (temporarily).
+Taking hormonal contraception with no breaks can also stop periods –this does no harm to future fertility.
 Find out more about hormones here

 Is it harmful to delay a period or to have no periods?

-No, it’s not harmful at all - blood doesn’t build up inside the body, but the womb lining stays thin, so there’s no need to have a period
+No, it’s not harmful at all - blood doesn’t build up inside the body - the womb lining stays thin with continuous hormonal contraception, so there’s no need to have a period

-There are some benefits to stopping periods - less bleeding helps to save iron (many women are anaemic because of blood loss during periods)
+There are some benefits to stopping periods - less bleeding helps to save iron (blood loss during periods can lead to anaemia)

 Does stopping periods mean it’s hard to get pregnant in future?

-No - Having a break from periods has no effect on future fertility either way.
-It’s naturally harder to get pregnant as women get older (from age 35 it’s a bit harder; over age 40 it becomes even more difficult)
+No - stopping periods with continuous hormonal contraception has no effect on future fertility.
+It’s naturally harder to get pregnant with age (from age 35 it’s a bit harder; over age 40 it becomes even more difficult)

 It can take several months to get periods back after using the injection, but all other methods are quickly out of the body within a few days